stal-ix/stal-ix.github.io/IX.md

 ## Using IX

-To start using **IX** clone it from github.
+To start using **IX**, clone it from GitHub.

 ```shell
 ix# git clone https://github.com/stal-ix/ix
 ix# export PATH=${PWD}/ix:${PATH}
 ```

 Any user with sudo configured can install packages on the system.
-Thanks to the content addressable store usage, different versions of packages will not overlap with each other.
-Different users may use different **IX** repository versions.
-The recommended way to customize the system for yourself - clone the repository on github, and make the necessary changes to your branch.
-Perhaps, someday there'll be support for overlays.
+Using a content-addressable store, different versions of packages will not overlap.
+Different users can use different versions of the **IX** repository.
+The recommended way to customize the system is to clone the repository on GitHub and make the necessary changes to your branch.
+Perhaps someday there will be support for overlays.

 The basic command when using **IX** is `ix mut`.

-Install the sway program in realm gui:
+Install Sway in the gui realm:

 ```shell
 ix# ix mut gui bin/sway
 ```

-Install the sway program in realm gui, specifying that it should use the 3d accelerated driver for AMD GPU:
+Install Sway in the gui realm, specifying that it should use the 3D acceleration driver for AMD GPU:

 ```shell
 ix# ix mut gui bin/sway --mesa_driver=radv
 ```

-[See](ACCEL.md) also for a more detailed introduction to the subject of 3D acceleration in **stal/IX**.
+For a more detailed introduction to 3D acceleration in **stal/IX**, see [ACCEL.md](ACCEL.md).

-Let's say that all programs in realm gui should use AMD GPU:
+Let's assume that all programs in the gui realm should use AMD GPU:

 ```shell
 ix# ix mut gui --mesa_driver=radv
 ```

-And remove mesa_driver flag, for software 3D:
+And remove the mesa_driver flag for software 3D:

 ```shell
 ix# ix mut system --mesa_driver=-
 ```

-Add a browser to the realm gui:
+Add a browser to the gui realm:

 ```shell
 ix# ix mut gui bin/epiphany
 ```

-We are fed up with sway and want to use wayfire:
+We are tired of Sway and want to use Wayfire:

 ```shell
 ix# ix mut gui -bin/sway bin/wayfire